julialin2005-ops/ah-numeracy-learning-intelligence/README.md

 ## Social Impact

 AH is designed to support an underserved population of children with dyscalculia and foundational maths learning difficulties by enabling evidence-based decisions on core numeracy foundations.
-Dyscalculia affects an estimated 3–7% of children worldwide but remains significantly under-recognised.[1]
+Dyscalculia affects an estimated 3–7% of children worldwide but remains significantly under-recognised.[2]

 ## References

+1. Bird, R. (2021). *The Dyscalculia Toolkit: Supporting Learning Difficulties in Maths* (2nd ed.).
+SAGE Publications.

-1. Haberstroh, S., & Schulte-Körne, G. (2019). *The Diagnosis and Treatment of Dyscalculia*.
+2. Haberstroh, S., & Schulte-Körne, G. (2019). *The Diagnosis and Treatment of Dyscalculia*.
 Deutsches Ärzteblatt International, 116(7), 107–114. https://doi.org/10.3238/arztebl.2019.0107